 With all of these possibilities how can you tell if you are retaining water and what can you do about it?

-- Drink more water: It might sound counter-intuitive, but drinking more water can actually help you flush fluid out of your system.
-In addition, some studies suggest increased water intake may promote more weight loss overall (3,4).
+- Drink more water: It might sound counterintuitive, but drinking more water can actually help you flush fluid out of your system.
+In addition, some studies suggest that increased water intake may promote more weight loss overall (3,4).

 - Check your intake of salt and sodium: High sodium levels can cause you to retain fluid.
 And it's not just salt that's the culprit, there are a number of hidden sources of sodium including bread, meat, sauces, and packaged foods.
 Most nutrition tracking apps will show you how much sodium you are getting each day and overall in your nutrient breakdown, so take a look at your intake and what foods it's coming from.
 If you're over 2,400mg of sodium a day, consider decreasing the amount you eat.

-- Increase your protein intake: Just as higher carb intake can cause you to store more water, protein has the opposite effect.
-Digesting protein actually requires water and a high protein diet can help remove fluid from your system.
+- Increase your protein intake: Just as a higher carb intake can cause you to store more water, protein has the opposite effect.
+Digesting protein actually requires water and a high-protein diet can help remove fluid from your system.

 - Get enough sleep: Sleep is not just important for maintaining energy levels, it also plays a role in fluid regulation (8).
 If you're not getting enough rest, it could be part of the reason why you're holding on to more body water.
 Aim to get at least 7 hours of quality sleep a night.

 - Manage stress: Poorly managed stress can lead to excess cortisol production, which can directly affect water retention (9).
 Not to mention excess stress can promote more fat storage.
 So if you're having a hard time losing weight, it could be that you're overly stressed.
-Try to find ways to relax and release the tension, like mediation, yoga, get a massage, get outdoors, exercise or anything else that helps make you feel at ease.
+Try to find ways to relax and release the tension, like meditation, yoga, getting a massage, getting outdoors, exercising, or anything else that helps make you feel at ease.

 - Drink coffee or tea: Coffee and tea both contain caffeine, a diuretic that can help flush out some water.
 If you're drinking plenty of water and finding that not much else is working, adding some caffeine or even a diuretic could be a potential solution.
 Just remember to not overdo it and to not rely on diuretics for weight loss.